Massachusetts Migrant Education Program

 Identification and Recruitment Consortium

-Resource for timely identification and recruitment of migratory students and youth.
+The Identification and Recruitment Consortium is a resource for timely identification and recruitment of migratory students and youth.
+Click to learn more.

 Out of School Youth (OSY) Consortium

-Collaborates with state educational agencies to build capacity in Migrant Education programs to serve out of school youth with high quality programming.
+The Out of School Youth Consortium collaborates with state educational agencies to build capacity in Migrant Education programs to serve out of school youth with high quality programming.
+Click to learn more.

 Emily Hoffman serves as CES Director of the Massachusetts Migrant Education Program.
 Ms. Hoffman has previous experience in administration, professional development, and cross-cultural educational programming.
 She served as a Peace Corps volunteer in the Dominican Republic, and worked as a program director for educational non-profits in the Boston area.
 Ms. Hoffman has worked as a regional and state director in the migrant program since 2010.
 She holds a M.Ed. in Museum Education from Bank Street School of Education in New York, NY and a BA from Hampshire College in Amherst, MA in Science Education and Biology.